 3D models can often look great to the naked eye, but they will not print properly at all.
 This is because they were either combined incorrectly, exported improperly, or had some other issue that cannot be explained.

-You can determine if your model has errors by either downloading software such as Netfabb, or running it through Netfabbs model correction tool.
+You can determine if your 3D design has errors by either downloading software such as Netfabb, or running it through Netfabbs model correction tool.
 If these corrections are not fixed, we will not be able to print your part.

 Clearances and printer limitations

-While we will go over this further in our quality selection video, the smallest nozzle we can print with is 0.25mm, while we go up to 0.6mm for lower quality.
+The smallest nozzle we currently print with is 0.25mm and go up to 0.6mm for lower quality.
 This means that any detail or wall that is thinner than the nozzle diameter will not print.
 If your model has walls that are 0.3mm thick, but you order draft quality, those 0.3mm thick walls will not be noticed by our 0.6mm nozzle, and therefore will not print.
 The same is true for logos and text that are on a print.
 Anything in the XY direction requires a thickness of at least the nozzle diameter.